ThiagoPSilveira/CODAC/README.md

 | `Interval` | `In` / `Out` flag of the waveform-prominence test: whether the fitted curve sweeps **beyond** the inter-percentile band of the observed data (`Out` = prominent oscillation). |
 | `Probability` | The rhythmicity tier, from a 0–4 count of criteria met (significance, R², amplitude, prominence): `EXTREMELY HIGH` (4), `HIGH` (3), `MEDIUM` (2), `LOW` (1), `ARRHYTHMIC` (0).
 This multi-criteria tier — not the p-value alone — is CODAC's rhythmicity call. |

-> **How rhythmicity is decided.** Rather than trusting the p-value alone (which
-> over-calls rhythms in large datasets), CODAC scores four independent criteria —
+> **How rhythmicity is decided.** Rather than trusting the p-value alone, CODAC scores four independent criteria —
 > significance, effect size (R²), a biologically meaningful amplitude, and
 > waveform prominence — and reports how many were met as the `Probability` tier.